Campus Websites

 You have two options to apply for your visa.

-You do not need to be in Boston to apply for a visa through Berklee.
+You do not need to come to Boston to apply for a visa through Berklee.

 Visa processing usually takes about eight weeks from the visa application deadline.
 Your passport will remain at the Spanish consulate in Boston and cannot be retrieved during this time.